GP pays Tk 1,000 crore to BTRC | The Asian Age Online, Bangladesh

 Private mobile phone operator Grameenphone (GP) on Sunday provided Tk 1,000 crore to Bangladesh Telecommunication Regulatory Commission (BTRC) in compliance with the Supreme Court order.

-Hossain Sadat, Director and Head of Regulatory Affairs of GP, handed over a pay order for the amount to BTRC Chairman Jahurul Haque at the BTRC office on Sunday.

-“It’s a disputable audit and GP wants a constructive solution through court or outside the court,” said a GP statement.
+"It's a disputable audit and GP wants a constructive solution through court or outside the court," said a GP statement, reports UNB.

 "GP will continue negotiations with the authorities concerned to resolve the matter and it also hopes that its business environment will soon become normal and it'll ensure quality services to its customers when," it said.